Thyssenkrupp, Kloeckner in talks over co-operation in materials trading: sources

 One of the sources said while an outright takeover of Kloeckner by Thyssenkrupp was unlikely, if both were to agree on a deal at some point it could take place via a swap, under which Kloeckner would take a minority stake in the combined business.

-Thyssenkrupp is banking on the sale or listing of its elevators division to bring in badly needed funds to finance the ailing conglomerate’s turnaround.
+Thyssenkrupp is banking on the sale or listing of its elevators division, seen worth 14 billion euros, to bring in badly needed funds to finance the ailing conglomerate’s turnaround.

 It has suffered in recent years from a weakening economy, a structure seen as too complex and dwindling investor faith.